 Don't delay starting your application because you're missing some of these documents.
 SSA representatives can help you gather anything you're missing.
 For more on what happens after you file your application, see our article on the SSI disability application and determination process.

-Disability decisions generally take three to four months.
+Initial disability decisions generally take three to five months.
 You'll be notified of the determination by mail.
-If Social Security denies your claim, you have the right to appeal the decision.
+If Social Security denies your claim, you have the right to appeal the decision (this can take much longer).
 To learn more about the appeals process, see our article on appealing denied SSDI claims.

 Need a lawyer?
 Start here.